Possible Complications In Children With Diabetes

 Cholesterol or lipids

 Cholesterol is a fat substance that is naturally present in blood and cells.
 High cholesterol increases the risk of heart attacks and strokes.
-The current recommendation for lipid screening is:

 • start screening soon after diagnosis (when diabetes has stabilised) in all children with type 1 diabetes from the age of 11 years